xyjigsaw/CENET/README.md

 python main.py -d YAGO --description yago_hard --max-epochs 30 --oracle-epochs 20 --valid-epochs 5 --alpha 0.2 --lambdax 2 --batch-size 1024 --lr 0.001 --oracle_lr 0.001 --oracle_mode hard --save_dir SAVE --eva_dir SAVE
 ```

+Note that we use hard mode for YAGO and WIKI, soft mode for event-based TKGs.

 ## Citation ##

-If you find this project useful in your research, please cite the following paper
+If you find this project useful in your research, please cite the following paper:

 ```bibtex
 @inproceedings{xu-etal-2023-cenet,